-Use a Visualforce page or a canvas app to create a global custom action for tasks that don't require users to interact with or create records that have a relationship to a specific object.
+Use a Visualforce page or a canvas app to create global custom actions for tasks that don't require users to use records that have a relationship to a specific object.
 Canvas apps that you want to use as custom actions require Publisher as a location.
 Visualforce pages that you want to use as global custom actions can't use standard controllers.
-For example, if you want a custom action that lets users enter a street address and see a map, the local time, and the local weather.
+For example, you want a custom action that lets users enter a street address and see a map, the local time, and the local weather.
 For this action, create a Visualforce page that doesn't use any of the standard controllers, and add it as a custom global action.